Thursday, October 13, 2016

 Wangi Falls is the most popular because of its easy access.

-Berry Springs is 58 km south of Darwin and is a wonderful place to cool off.
+Berry Springs is 58 km south of Darwin and is a lovely spot to cool down.

-We spent several hours down along the waterfront before stopping for lunch.
+We spent several hours along the waterfront before stopping for lunch.

-On another outing we visited Doctors Gully to view the Aquascene fish feeding that takes place on high tide.
-This scene has been happening since the 1950's where wild fish come in and are hand fed slices of bread.
+On another outing, we visited Doctors Gully to see the Aquascene fish feeding that takes place during high tide.
+This scene has been happening since the 1950s, when wild fish come in and are hand fed slices of bread.

 We were very disappointed with our visit to the Darwin Botanical Gardens.
-We were last here twenty years ago and even though it's towards the end of the dry season we thought the whole place was terribly neglected.
+We last visited here twenty years ago, and even though it's towards the end of the dry season, we thought the entire place was badly neglected.

 On our 2nd last day we visited the Skycity Casino for lunch.
 The casino overlooks Mindil Beach.

-Just as we had finished cooking our dinner on our last evening we experienced a large downpour that lasted for about fifteen minutes.
-The build up to the wet season as certainly begun.
+Just as we had finished cooking our dinner on our last evening, a significant downpour lasted for about fifteen minutes.
+The build-up to the wet season has indeed begun.

 2 comments: